 - ESL courses may not be used to fill the required three hours of registration in summer.

-- TAs and AIs are entitled to receive tuition reduction benefits from the Provost's Office if they are assigned 20 or more hours for any session in the summer.
-Assignments less than 20 hours do not receive tuition reduction in the summer.
+- TAs and AIs are entitled to receive tuition reduction benefits from the Provost's Office.
 Rates are posted on the Graduate School's Tuition Reduction Benefits page.

 - The fourteen-semester rule does not apply to summer assignments.

 - If a student is assigned in a classified position during the spring, will continue in that position for the summer, and the classified position is one audited by the Graduate School in the summer, the procedure of petitioning is the same as number two above.